MaksPeshko22/WebProject/README.txt

-This project is created for practicing GIT tools
+This project is created for practicing GIT tools and so on